-Bed-slope Friction Factor
+Bed Slope Friction Factor

 The bed slope friction factor accounts for the increased surface area over sloping beds as compared to the horizontal area.
-This feature may be turned ON or OFF through the Advanced Card described in
+This feature may be turned On or Off through the Advanced Card described inTable 4-6.

-Table 4-10.
+Table 4-6.
 Advanced Card used for activating the bed slope friction factor

-Card Arguments Default Options Description BED_SLOPE_FRICTION_FACTOR character OFF OFF Specifies whether to include the bed slope friction factor or not in the calcu- lation of the bed friction
+Card Arguments Default Options Description BED_SLOPE_FRICTION_FACTOR character OFF ON OFF Specifies whether to include the bed slope friction factor or not in the calcu- lation of the bed friction